 - Working with a variety of different devices and in different physical locations

 strongDM, a Zero Trust as a service solution, simplifies the implementation of Zero Trust to your infrastructure by providing:

-A single Zero Trust tool for all of your infrastructure: strongDM integrates out-of-the-box with any identity provider via OIDC protocols to secure access to any server, database, or other firewalled resource regardless of where it's hosted.
+A single Zero Trust tool for all of your infrastructure: strongDM integrates out of the box with any identity provider via OpenID Connect (OIDC) protocols to secure access to any server, database, or other firewalled resource regardless of where it's hosted.
 You don't have to worry about complex configuration of access controls or using a range of micro-segmentation tools to authenticate users.
 From a central control plane, admins can view all connected resources, all active users, and all user permissions.

 Segmentation: strongDM architecture creates a software-defined network (SDN) that proxies client traffic through a centralized gateway to monitor and manage access to your resources.
 By doing so, the backend network topology and configurations can be greatly simplified by only processing traffic from the gateway, allowing access logic to be implemented and managed in a single location.